 ||Microdot, invented in the 1950s by the Microdot company, now owned by TYCO, a proprietary connector

 ||N for Neill, inventor, 1940s

 ||7 mm o.d. inner conductor, 16 mm i.d. outer conductor, a DIN standard

 ||SubMiniature version B

-While 50 Ohm BNC, SHV and MHV can transmit modulating signals, for frequencies in the GHz range, the vacuum industry standard is the SubMiniature (SMA/SMB) feedthrough.
-With increased maximum frequency, the performance demands on the feedthrough, connectors and cables also increase significantly.
+While 50 Ohm BNC, SHV, and MHV can transmit modulating signals, the vacuum industry standard for frequencies in the GHz range is the SubMiniature (SMA/SMB) feedthrough.
+The performance demands on the feedthrough, connectors, and cables increase substantially as the maximum frequency increases.

-Standard 50 Ohm SMA feedthroughs are rated to 6.5 GHz, while the SMAD18 extends beyond this range to 18 GHz.
-The new double-sided SMAD27G uses the Super-SMA design to extend the maximum frequency to up to 27 GHz, exclusively offering HV/UHV compatible plug&play high-frequency connectivity.
+The standard 50 Ohm SMA feedthrough is rated 6.5 GHz, but the SMAD18 increases this to 18 GHz.
+The new double-sided SMAD27G employs the Super-SMA design to boost the maximum frequency to up to 27 GHz, making it the only HV/UHV compatible plug&play high-frequency connectivity solution.

 HV/UHV Connectors and Cables

-Aside from feedthroughs, Allectra is also a world-leading supplier of UHV/High Vacuum cables and can offer Kapton-insulated coax cables, such as 311-KAP50, pre-confectioned and made-to-measure cables such as the 380-SMA-MM-1000 and even UHV compatible semi-rigid cables for high-frequencies (max.
+Allectra is a world-leading supplier of UHV/High Vacuum cables, including Kapton-insulated coax cables like the 311-KAP50, pre-confectioned and made-to-measure cables like the 380-SMA-MM-1000, and UHV suitable semi-rigid cables for high-frequencies (max.
 40 GHz) like the 380-SMAK-MM-500.